 - The main economic activities in Langui are:

 o Processing of dairy products such as cheese and yogurt

 o Breeding of poultry and guinea pigs

-o Handmade looms and embroideries
+o Handmade fabrics and embroideries using looms

 - Remind students to be careful with the edges of the aluminum roof and when plugging/unplugging the fan and heat lamp.

 - Why did you choose these materials you used for your design?
 What are your goals?
 What are your design objectives?

 - How will you determine if your roof is successful?
 Unsuccessful?